general03/flask-autoindex/docs/index.rst

 How to Use
 ==========

 Flask-AutoIndex is easy and extensible.
+It supports flask application.

+..
+    TODO:
+    - change "flask application" to "flask application and module"
-It supports flask application and module.
-It means we can make variety autoindex applications in one process.
+    - add "It means we can make variety autoindex applications in one process."

 We will make the application in flask application.
 There is a basic usage::